Tamar Peretz

 Tamar (Tami) Peretz (תמר פרץ) is an Israeli doctor and researcher, professor at the Hebrew University School of Medicine in Jerusalem.

-Peretz served as the director of the Sharett Institute of Oncology at Hadassah Ein Kerem Medical Center and as the director of Hadassah Medical Center in Jerusalem.
-Peretz's areas of practice include: breast cancer research and treatment, immunological approaches to cancer treatment, and the development of cancer treatment using cannabis.
+Peretz was the director of the Sharett Institute of Oncology at Hadassah Ein Kerem Medical Center and as the director of Hadassah Medical Center in Jerusalem.
+Peretz's areas of practice include: breast cancer research and treatment, immunological approaches to cancer treatment, and the development of cancer treatment using medical cannabis.

 Biography

 Medical career

 Tamar Peretz (maiden name Jablonski), grew up in Gdansk, Poland and immigrated to Israel in 1957.
 In 1980 she graduated from the Hebrew University School of Medicine and in 1986 completed her internship in oncology at Hadassah Ein Kerem Hospital.
 In the years 1987–1989 she was in training at the Memorial Sloan Kettering Cancer Center in New York.

-From 1986 to 1994, she served as a senior physician in the Department of Oncology at Hadassah Ein Kerem Hospital.
+From 1986 to 1994 she was a senior physician in the Department of Oncology at Hadassah Ein Kerem Hospital.

-In the years 1993-1994 she served as the acting director of the Sharett Institute of Oncology and in the years 1994–2020 she was the permanent director of the institute.
+In 1993–1994 she was acting director of the Sharett Institute of Oncology and in 1994–2020 was permanent director.

-Since 1998, she has also served as the director of the Center for Malignant Breast Diseases at Hadassah.
+Since 1998 she was also director of the Center for Malignant Breast Diseases at Hadassah.

 Academic and research activities

 Peretz is a lecturer in oncology at the Hebrew University School of Medicine.
-In 1992 she was appointed senior lecturer, in 1996 she was appointed associate professor and in 2006 she was appointed full professor.
+In 1992 she was appointed senior lecturer, in 1996 associate professor, and in 2006 full professor.

 Peretz holds the Lawrence Schecht Chair in Oncology.
 She has won dozens of research grants and has published (in collaboration with other researchers) 140 articles in scientific journals and dozens of other publications.

-In the years 2005–2009, Peretz chaired the Committee for Clinical Studies at the Hebrew University School of Medicine, and from 2009 she has served as Deputy Dean of Teaching Affairs.
+In 2005–2009 Peretz chaired the Committee for Clinical Studies at the Hebrew University School of Medicine, and from 2009 shewas Deputy Dean of Teaching Affairs.

 Peretz is a member of many medical associations in Israel and around the world, including the American Clinical Oncology Association, the European Association for Cancer Research and the Israeli Association of Women Physicians.
-She lectures in various academic and other forums.
+She lectures in academic and other forums.

 Peretz is active in various professional and public associations.
 Among other things, she is a member of the National Council of Oncology and a member of the Central Committee of the Israel Medical Association.

-In 2011, Peretz was one of the candidates for the position of director general of Hadassah Medical Center.
+In 2011 Peretz was one of the candidates for the position of director general of Hadassah Medical Center.
 In June 2014, she was appointed interim director of Hadassah Hospitals.
 She ended her position in February 2016.
 In 2020, she retired from her position as director of the Sharett Institute of Oncology.

-Since 2019, Peretz has been researching and developing solutions for breast cancer that incorporate cannabis.
+Since 2019 Peretz has been researching and developing solutions for breast cancer that incorporate cannabis.
 Thus, Professor Peretz joined the medical committee of the Kanashur company and also collaborates in the development of similar drugs at the Kanbotek company.

-Peretz received the Yakir Yerushalayim Prize for the year 2004.
+Peretz received the Yakir Yerushalayim Prize for 2004.
 She is married and a mother of two.